Ai Accountant

 Your Reconciliation Coverage Checklist

-• Bank reconciliations, monthly, with signatures
+• Bank reconciliations: monthly, with signatures

-• GST reconciliations, 2B and 1 matched to books
+• GST reconciliations: 2B and 1 matched to books

-• TDS reconciliations, 26AS aligned perfectly
+• TDS reconciliations: 26AS aligned perfectly, including SFT cross checks

-• Ageing analysis, 0-30, 30-60, 60+ day buckets
+• Ageing analysis: 0 to 30, 30 to 60, 60+ day buckets

 Setting Up Secure Access for Auditors